Gardeners Finsbury Park team in a community garden

 Supplier audits and supply chain assurance

-Audit team reviewing labour conditions on site We operate a tiered audit programme: initial due diligence for new suppliers, periodic on-site checks for medium risk suppliers, and enhanced audits for high-risk partners.
+A vibrant garden scene featuring a mix of flowering plants and lush foliage situated against a rustic stone wall.
+In the foreground, there are bright orange and yellow primroses, with densely packed green leaves.
+Behind these flowers, a metal watering can with a curved handle and spout is placed among potted herbs and plants, including parsley.
+Tall, slender green grasses grow near the wall, adding vertical interest.
+To the right, a straw hat rests beside a collection of garden tools, suggesting recent outdoor activity.
+The garden area appears well-maintained, with a variety of textures and natural tones that create a lively, inviting outdoor space.
+The scene is well-lit, likely on a sunny day, emphasizing the freshness and vibrancy of the plants, which are indicative of professional gardening care provided by Gardeners Finsbury Park, serving the Finsbury Park area near N4 postcode.
+We operate a tiered audit programme: initial due diligence for new suppliers, periodic on-site checks for medium risk suppliers, and enhanced audits for high-risk partners.
 Audits assess working conditions, wage records, recruitment practices and worker identity protections.
 Where audits identify concerns, we pursue corrective action plans, re-audit schedules and, if necessary, replace suppliers who fail to remedy critical risks.
 This supplier audit framework supports our wider modern slavery policy and anti-slavery statement by creating verifiable accountability throughout our supply network.

 Reporting channels and whistleblowing are central to our detection and response arrangements.
 We maintain multiple confidential reporting routes for workers, subcontractors and third parties to raise concerns about potential slavery or trafficking.
 Reports are handled by trained personnel and assessed promptly.
 All allegations are treated seriously, investigated impartially, and escalated as required to safeguarding services or law enforcement.
 Our reporting channels are designed to be accessible and protective of those who come forward.